zachras/llvm-project/README.md

 Since this thesis is **focused on the RISC-V LLVM backend**, a bash script file that automates the CMake process is provided.
-The steps provided below configure and build LLVM and Clang for RISC-V only.
+The steps provided below configure and build LLVM and Clang for RISC-V and X86 only.
+The latter is also considered only as a temporary solution and it is to be removed (because the host architecture is X86, test files for X86 will fail without it).
 Of course, you are free to modify it and tailor it to your needs.
 If your computer is fast enough, consider increasing the value of the paramerter ``DLLVM_PARALLEL_LINK_JOBS``.